 This page will continue to address questions and concerns regarding immigration and travel following the Executive Order (EO) issued Friday, January 27, 2017, and subsequent EO issued on March 6, 2017.

-Given the ongoing nature of this litigation, we still strongly recommend individuals from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen do not depart the US.
+Given the ongoing nature of this litigation, we still strongly recommend individuals from Iran, Libya, Somalia, Sudan, Syria and Yemen do not depart the US.

 Keep in mind that the situation in Washington is quite dynamic, so we will continue to update this page as new information becomes available, whether regarding this EO or regarding other issues.